-- 1) Notify the other Party in writing within five (5) business days of receiving a Party's appeal; and - Allow the non-appealing Parties at least ten (10) business from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome.
+- Notify the other Party in writing within five business days of receiving a Party's appeal; and - Allow the non-appealing Parties at least ten business from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome.

-The Officer on Appeal will issue a written decision on whether to grant or deny the appeal, and the rationale for the decision, within 45 business days after the

-Officer on Appeal receives the response to the appeal or the last day to provide a response.
+The appeal Decision Maker Officer on Appeal will issue a written decision on whether to grant or deny the appeal, and the rationale for the decision, within 45 business days after the Decision-Maker on appeal Officer on Appeal receives the response to the appeal or the last day to provide a response.
 The District will provide the written decision simultaneously to both Parties.

-The Officer on Appeal may extend or otherwise modify the deadlines provided above.
-Either Party may seek an extension by submitting a written request to the Officer on Appeal explaining the need for the extension and the proposed length of the extension.
-The Officer on Appeal will respond to the request within 48 hours in writing and will inform the Parties simultaneously whether the extension is granted.
+The Decision-Maker on appeal-Officer on Appeal may extend or otherwise modify the deadlines provided above.
+Either Party may seek an extension by submitting a written request to the appeal Decision-Maker-Officer on Appeal explaining the need for the extension and the proposed length of the extension.
+The Decision-Maker-Officer on Appeal will respond to the request within 48 hours in writing and will inform the Parties simultaneously whether the extension is granted.